 The Real Cost of Scarcity

-We help children work on a problem that matters to them, in real time: answering the question “Should I buy this item or experience?”
-And even though children from different economic realities do (sometimes) consider different types of purchases, the questions the DIMS SCORE® calculator asks, are always the same.
-Because it doesn’t matter if you are thinking about really fancy running shoes or a really basic backpack, a weekend trip or a meal away from home, understanding how much you’re likely to use and appreciate a possible purchase, as well as what sales tax, shipping or other ancillary costs (e.g. safe transportation in the case of an experience) will add to their final cost, before you buy them, helps you avoid FOMO and buyer’s remorse.
+We help children work on a problem that matters to them in real-time: answering the question, “Should I buy this item or experience?”
+Even though children from different economic realities do (sometimes) consider different types of purchases, the questions the DIMS SCORE® calculator asks are always the same.
+Because it doesn’t matter if you are thinking about really fancy running shoes or a really basic backpack, a weekend trip or a meal away from home, understanding how much you’re likely to use and appreciate a possible purchase, as well as what sales tax, shipping or other ancillary costs (e.g., safe transportation in the case of an experience) will add to their final cost, before you buy them, helps you avoid FOMO and buyer’s remorse.

-Mullainathan and Shafir would add that because children who live with a lot less, have to spend so much mental energy on mere survival, juggling if you will, balls in the air, like eating, helping care for siblings or (way, way, down the list) doing homework, they rarely get to practice making choices that can have a longer-term positive impact.
-Because as they put it, “planning requires stepping back, yet juggling keeps us locked into the current situation…focusing on the ball that is about to drop…”
+Mullainathan and Shafir would add that because children who live with a lot less have to spend so much mental energy on mere survival, juggling if you will, balls in the air, like eating, helping care for siblings or (way, way, down the list) doing homework, they rarely get to practice making choices that can have a longer-term positive impact.
+As they put it, “Planning requires stepping back, yet juggling keeps us locked into the current situation…focusing on the ball that is about to drop…”

-Mullainathan and Shafir (pictured on the left and right below) know that living with scarcity imposes a “bandwidth tax”.
-(Think about a computer that slows down because you have too many programs running in the background: constantly managing scarce resources takes up so much mental energy, you automatically have less for the rest of the things you are supposed to be doing every day – like learning if you are still in school.)
-And they believe this “bandwidth tax” is the primary difference between equally capable people being able to make financial decisions that hurt or help their future selves.
+Living with scarcity imposes a “bandwidth tax.”
+Think about a computer that slows down because you have too many programs running in the background; constantly managing scarce resources takes up so much mental energy you automatically have less for the rest of the things you are supposed to be doing every day – like learning if you are still in school.
+Mullainathan and Shafir believe this “bandwidth tax” is the primary difference between equally capable people being able to make financial decisions that hurt or help their future selves.

 The good news?
 Calculating the DIMS – DOES IT MAKE SENSE?® SCORE for possible purchases can offer children living with scarcity just the right amount of “rule of thumb” guidance to avoid early financial pitfalls.
-Anything more involved than “rules of thumb” are just too hard for these kids to adhere to according to Mullainathan and Shafir.
+Anything more involved than “rules of thumb” is just too hard for these kids to adhere to, according to Mullainathan and Shafir.
 But simple reminders to avoid pitfalls can be incredibly powerful.
-Which is exactly why we encourage even just regular use of the phrase “What’s the DIMS SCORE®?” after workshops.
+This is why we encourage even just regular use of the phrase “What’s the DIMS SCORE®?” after workshops.
 It’s a simple reminder that there is life beyond immediate choices.

 The habit of thinking before buying can help children from all economic realities understand that asking and answering questions about money is something anyone can, and should want, to do.

-And children who live with abundance can benefit from calculating the DIMS SCORE® for possible purchases because it forces them to practice making the types of trade-offs that their current lives rarely present.
-(This is referred to as “focus dividend” in behavioural economics.)
+Children who live with abundance can benefit from calculating the DIMS SCORE® for possible purchases because it forces them to practice making the types of trade-offs that their current lives rarely present.
+(This is referred to as the “focus dividend” in behavioral economics.)

 How indeed can you “get the (long-term-money-smarts) memo” when your in-box is already stuffed with flyers on how to merely eat, sleep, or get basic school supplies?
 It’s a lot harder for sure.
 But simple “Rule of Thumb” reminders to avoid pitfalls can be incredibly powerful.
 Which is why we encourage even just use of the phrase “What’s the DIMS SCORE®?” after workshops.

 It’s never been easier to teach kids how to think before they buy.
-Throughout the pandemic, parents and educators have become so much more comfortable with online platforms and processes that they are now introducing kids to DIMS SCORE® Calculator themselves, outside of workshops.
+Throughout the pandemic, parents and educators have become so much more comfortable with online platforms and processes that they are now introducing kids to the DIMS SCORE® Calculator themselves, outside of workshops.
 This is really exciting because they are the best people for the job in any event.
-Moms and Dads and Teachers know their families and classrooms way better than we do.
-But don’t worry, we promise to continue delivering our special brand of real life money math until as many middle school students as possible, “get the memo”.
-The real cost of failing to do so is just way too high.
+Moms, Dads, and Teachers know their families and classrooms way better than we do.
+But don’t worry; we promise to continue delivering our special brand of real-life money math until as many middle school students as possible “get the memo.”
+The real cost of stopping is just way too high.

 To learn more, visit the Teacher Tab, or click on the pink or green buttons below.